chpc-uofu/OnDemand-info/readme.md

 ### OOD customization

-Following OODs [customization](https://osc.github.io/ood-documentation/master/customization.html) guide, see our [](config directory of this repo).
+Following OODs [customization](https://osc.github.io/ood-documentation/master/customization.html) guide, see our [config directory of this repo](https://github.com/CHPC-UofU/OnDemand-info/tree/master/config).

 We also have some logos in ```/var/www/ood/public``` that get used by the webpage frontend.